gurinina/RNA-seq-analysis/lessons/05-DGE_DESeq2_analysis2.md

 ## Learning Objectives

-* Understanding the different steps in a differential expression analysis in the context of DESeq2
 * Building results tables for comparison of different sample classes
-* Summarizing significant differentially expressed genes for each comparison

 ## Generalized Linear Model fit for each gene